Phra Mae Thorani: Iconography and symbology

 Images of Preah Thorani are common in shrines and Buddhist temples of Burma, Cambodia, Thailand and Laos.
 According to Buddhist myths, Phra Mae Thorani is personified as a young woman wringing the cool waters of detachment out of her hair to drown Mara, the demon sent to tempt Gautama Buddha as he meditated under the Bodhi Tree.
+ML Pattaratorn Chirapravati observes that the wringing gesture has no Indian precedent.
+In Indian art the earth goddess appears at small scale at the base of a Buddha image.
+She holds a water vessel or carries it on her head, as on Pāla and Sena reliefs of the 8th to 12th centuries in northeast India.
+The earliest known images of her wringing her hair appear in Cambodia in about the twelfth century.

 The Bodhisattva was sitting in meditation on his throne under the Bodhi Tree, Mara, the Evil One, was jealous and wanted to stop him from reaching enlightenment.
 Accompanied by his warriors, wild animals and his daughters, the personifications of desire, he tried to drive the Bodhisattva from his throne.
 All the gods were terrified and ran away, leaving the Bodhisattva alone to face Mara's challenge.
 The Bodhisattva stretched down his right hand and touched the earth, summoning her to be his witness.
 The earth deity in the form of a beautiful woman rose up from underneath the throne, and affirmed the Bodhisattva's right to occupy the vajrisana.
 She twisted her long hair, and torrents of water collected there from the innumerable donative libations of the Buddha over the ages created a flood.
 The flood washed away Mara and his army, and the Bodhisattva was freed to reach enlightenment.